-Attention-deficit hyperactivity disorder (ADHD) during adulthood is a neurodevelopmental disorder with clear accounts of inattentive and hyperactive-impulsive symptoms beginning in childhood (Asherson, Buitelaar, Faraone, & Rohde, 2016).
-Despite the high prevalence, and clear links to functional and mental health problems, the identification of neural biomarkers of adult ADHD is not well-established, with heterogeneous findings.
-This dearth of knowledge impedes the understanding of mechanisms underpinning remissions, which are greatly needed to inform novel targeted interventions for ADHD (Sudre, Mangalmurti, & Shaw, 2018).
+Adult attention-deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterised by inattentive and hyperactive-impulsive symptoms beginning in childhood (Asherson, Buitelaar, Faraone, & Rohde, 2016).
+Despite decades of research, identifying the neural underpinnings of adult ADHD is an ongoing research endeavour.
+This dearth of knowledge impedes the understanding of mechanisms supporting different clinical outcomes following childhood ADHD, and the consequent development of novel targeted interventions (Sudre, Mangalmurti, & Shaw, 2018).